Haunted History in NWA: The 1886 Crescent Hotel & Spa

 The hotel is home to several rumored ghosts and according to Bill Ott, Director of Marketing and Communication at the hotel, the spirits have made themselves known to guests.

 And the mysteries don’t stop there.
-For example, in 2005 when the “Ghosthunters” came and did an episode at the Crescent, in the area that houses the jars now that was uncovered last year, they caught a full-body apparition in front of one of the cabinets.
+For example, in 2005 when the “Ghosthunters” came and did an episode at the Crescent, in the area that houses the jars now that were uncovered last year, they caught a full body apparition in front of one of the cabinets.

 Take for instance when the hotel became Baker’s Cancer Curable Hospital in 1934 under the care of con-man Norman Baker.
 Baker, originally from Iowa, traveled to Eureka Springs in 1937 during the Great Depression and promised to revive the city.